-Before beginning the application process for the Tennessee Technology Center Truck Driving School, Students are encourage to contact the CDL office at (423) 875-8448 for important preliminary information that help decide if the program is right for you.
+Before beginning the application process for the Tennessee Technology Center Truck Driving School, Students are required to obtain a CDL Class A Permit before registering and contact the CDL office at (423) 875-8448 for important preliminary information prior to registration.
 Students must provide a current moving violation record from the Department of Motor Vehicles (DMV) and have no more than 3 speeding and/or accidents for the past three years or any alcohol or drug related convictions in the past 5 year.
-Students must be 21 years of age to be accepted into the CDL program and must pass a drug screen and a DOT physical.
+Students can be 18 years of age to be accepted into the CDL program but will be limited to driving in state only.
+All students must pass a DOT drug screen and a DOT physical.

-The Commercial Truck Driving program offers two classes (7.5 weeks) during the fall, spring and summer semesters and an occasional weekend class that meets on Saturday and Sunday for 14 weekends.
+The Commercial Truck Driving program offers two classes per semester (7.5 weeks) during the fall, spring and summer semesters.
 Students who meet the eligibility criteria for the class will be given an opportunity to register for one of the open seats during the enrollment period for each semester.
 Enrollment in each class is limited and is on a first come basis.
 Classes are offered in the day and evening.

 - Hixson classes at 4913 Adams Road, Hixson, TN 37343